ualberta-smr/RefactoringAwareMergingEvaluation/README.md

 In RefactoringAwareMergingEvaluation, we perform a quantitative comparison between operation-based refactoring-aware merging (implemented in RefMerge) and graph-based refactoring-aware merging (implemented in IntelliMerge).
 Afterwards, we dive deeper into the results by manually sampling 50 merge scenarios and investigate the conflicts that Git, RefMerge, and IntelliMerge report as well as what their causes are.
-This evaluation was used in the paper, "A Systematic Comparison of Two Refactoring-aware Merging Techniques" (http://arxiv.org/abs/2112.10370).
+This evaluation was used in the paper, "Refactoring-aware Operation-based Merging: An Empirical Evaluation" (http://arxiv.org/abs/2112.10370).

 ## System requirements
 * Linux